FAQ’S

 Q: Are there any deadlines I should be aware of?

-A: Complaints must be filed with the HCRC within 180 days from the date the discriminatory action took place, or from the last incident of discrimination in a pattern of an ongoing discriminatory practice.
-We encourage you to contact the HCRC office immediately if you have any questions about whether your claim would fall within the 180-day deadline.
-We also encourage you to submit any PCQ as soon as possible and not wait until the 180-day deadline approaches.
+We encourage you to contact the HCRC office ((808) 586-8636) immediately if you have any questions about whether your claim would fall within the statute of limitations.
+We also encourage you to submit any PCQ as soon as possible and not wait until the statute of limitations’ deadline approaches.

-Q: I already filed a complaint with the EEOC on the same underlying facts of discrimination, can I file with your office?
+Q: I already filed a complaint with the EEOC or HUD on the same underlying facts of discrimination, can I file a complaint with your office?

 Q: After I file a complaint of discrimination with your office, what should I expect next?